vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/qsc_launcher.rst

              - Contains reference distribution configuration for Qualcomm products, image recipes, and package groups.

            * - ``meta-qcom-extras``
              - Enables source compilation of select components, which are otherwise present as binary in ``meta-qcom-hwe``.
-This layer is an optional metadata layer for registered users.
+This layer is an optional metadata layer for registered developers.

            * - ``meta-qcom-qim-product-sdk``
              - Provides Qualcomm's multimedia and AI SDKs based GStreamer framework.
 It includes a set of GStreamer plugin sample applications for multimedia and AI use cases.

            * - ``meta-ros``
              - Contains a series of OpenEmbedded layers to add support for the Robot Operating System (ROS) for embedded Linux releases by the Yocto Project.